CHTC/chtc-website-source/_uw-research-computing/condor-submit-quick-ref.md

 ## Introduction

-This page lists common HTCondor commands and options for jobs.
-Users familiar with HTCondor and job submission on CHTC's High Throughput Computing (HTC) system can use this page as a quick reference.
-For users who are just starting out, we suggest reading our linked guides to understand the full context of each command or option.
+This page lists common HTCondor submit file options for jobs.
+Use this page as a quick reference.
+For users who are just starting out, read our linked guides to understand the full context of each command or option.

 {% capture content %}
 - [Introduction](#introduction)